harezmi/fit4j/README.md

 ## Calling REST Endpoints of Your Service

-`@SpringBootTest` annotation which is inherited by `@FIT` annotation by default creates a MOCK WebEnvironment.
-In the MOCK web environment, the Spring Boot application context is started but the web server itself is not.
+`@SpringBootTest` annotation which is inherited by `@FIT` annotation by default creates a real embedded web server at a random port.
+That way you can test your REST endpoints either using a `RestTemplate` object you instantiate in your test, or make use of `TestRestTemplate` bean provided by Spring Boot.
+You can change the webEnvironment attribute value to MOCK via the same `@FIT` annotation like `@FIT((webEnvironment = SpringBootTest.WebEnvironment.MOCK)` so that mock servlet context should be created instead.
+In the MOCK web environment case, the Spring Boot application context is started but the web server itself is not.
 Instead of starting a real server, a mock server environment is created using Spring's `MockMvc` framework.
-This setup is actually enough for all test scenarios unless your service has REST endpoints, and you would like to test them via a REST call.
-For that purpose, either RANDOM_PORT or DEFINED_PORT WebEnvironments needs to be used.
-Both of them create a real embedded web server at a random port or predefined port with `server.port` property.
-In this case the application is fully initialized including the embedded server, and tests can interact with the server using actual HTTP requests at the cost of running a bit slower compared to MOCK WebEnvironment.
-You can change the webEnvironment attribute value to RANDOM_PORT via the same `@FIT` annotation like `@FIT((webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)` so that embedded web server should be created at a random port.
-That way you can test your REST endpoints either using a `RestTemplate` object you instantiate in your test, or make use of `TestRestTemplate` bean provided by Spring Boot.
+Only in the RANDOM_PORT case the application is fully initialized including the embedded server, and tests can interact with the server using actual HTTP requests at the cost of running a bit slower compared to MOCK WebEnvironment.

 ```kotlin
 @FIT(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)